SuperOfficeDocs/superoffice-docs/user-guide/en/document/create.md

 8. Close the **Document** dialog by clicking **Save**.

-## Create a new document using SuperOffice Web Tools
+## Create a new document using SuperOffice WebTools

 With SuperOffice CRM, you can log in from any PC using a browser, but your documents will then be saved on the central server.
-Downloading and uploading of documents are handled automatically by SuperOffice Web Tools.
+Downloading and uploading of documents are handled automatically by SuperOffice WebTools.

 1. Click **New** > **Document** on the top bar.